docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

   their appearance.
 To handle these events, define callback functions for :ref:`control-event-ondraw`.
   Your handler can modify or control how the container or control is drawn using the methods defined in the control's associated :ref:`scriptuigraphics-object`.
-- In Windows only, you can register a key sequence as a :ref:`control-event-shortcutKey` for a window or for most types of controls.
+- In Windows only, you can register a key sequence as a :ref:`controlobj-shortcutKey` for a window or for most types of controls.
 To handle the key sequence, define a callback function for :ref:`control-event-onshortcutkey` in that control.